saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

   .map((_, index) => createTask(`Task: ${index + 1}`));
 ```

-Now that we have our tasks array ready, we can iterate over this task queue and run the tasks.
-You'll notice that when you run this code, tasks complete in the batches of two.
+Now that we have our tasks array ready, we can iterate over this tasks array and add each one to our queue.
+You'll notice that when you run this code, tasks complete in the batches of two since we specified a concurrency of 2.

 ```ts
 const queue = new AsyncTaskQueue(2);